Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

-# 3 Basic building blocks
+# 3 Starting to program

 ## 3.1 Some preliminary remarks
 * Mojo source code files must have the extension **.mojo** or **.🔥**.
 Otherwise, the compiler gives you an `error: no such command 'sourcefile'`.